This creamy low carb coconut custard topped with a sugar-free caramel sauce. So delicious!

 So when attempting a traditional dessert like flan, I have to think outside the box.
 This recipe was a request from Ivonne on the All Day I Dream About Food Facebook page a while back and as I’d already considered attempting flan, I was definitely up for the challenge.
 My biggest concern was that traditional flan is made with sweetened condensed milk, but I blew that little obstacle into smithereens when I made my own low carb sweetened condensed milk a few weeks back.
 Obstacle number two, however, presented a bit more of a problem.
 Traditional flan is a little like creme caramel, where sugar is caramelized and then put into the bottom of the ramekin, so that when it is inverted onto the plate, a delicious caramel sauce covers the top and sides of the custard.
 Mmmmkay, now how do I replicate that caramel sauce without sugar?
 I’ve made some pretty amazing things with erythritol, but although it caramelizes admirably, it downright refuses to stay in solution.
 That means that as it cools, it re-crystallizes and forms a hard crust.
 Not exactly what I wanted for my non-traditional traditional flan.

 Xylitol is not my go-to sweetener because it’s a little harder on the digestive system (and is fatal to dogs, if you have any), but I always keep some around because it has its uses.
 I thought that maybe, just maybe, this was one of its potential uses.
-I have some xylitol-based maple syrup and figures that perhaps xylitol stayed in solution better than erythritol and that I could use it to make a caramel sauce that stayed liquid.
+I have some xylitol-based maple syrup and figures that perhaps xylitol stayed in solution better than erythritol and that I could use some to help keep the caramel sauce liquid.
 Here, however, is where I completely broke with tradition.
 I decided to make the custard and the caramel sauce separately and simply pour the caramel sauce over the flan after it was cooked.
 I know, I know, complete sacrilege for the flan traditionalist, but hear me out.
 Knowing what I know about sugar alcohols, I simply couldn’t trust even the xylitol to stay liquid after being cooked and cooled.
 I had visions of having the whole thing stick stubbornly to the bottom of my ramekins.
 In which case I would be stuck with a gloppy, albeit tasty, custard mess.

 So, there you have it.
 Non-traditional traditional flan, caramel sauce sold separately.
 And may I just say, it was amazing and I don’t regret breaking from tradition for a second!